mehulagg/gitlab/doc/gitlab-basics/start-using-git.md

 ### View the files that have changes

 It's important to be aware of what's happening and the status of your changes.
-When you add, change, or delete files/folders, Git knows about the changes.
+When you add, change, or delete files or folders, Git knows about the changes.
 To check which files have been changed use:

 ```shell